giladgressel/ML_tools/jupyter_notebook.md

 ![apis](imgs/shift-tab-params.png)

-Oh, but I know there is more than that!
-So.. let me just press shift-tab another time and it will give me more information
+Oh, but I know there is more **documentation** than that!
+So.. let me just press shift-tab **another** time and it will give me more information

 ![more](imgs/shift-tab-more.png)

 Note that the above picture has a scroll bar, which means we can scroll on that documentation!
 Wait, now when I want to type in my arguments, I can't remember what they refer to.
-I want the documentation to stay for me, so I can refer to it as I type in my arguments.
-Guess what?
-You guess!

 Hit shift-tab three times in a row until you see the clock!
 The clock will keep it popped it out even as you type

 ![three](imgs/shift-tab-three-times.png)